Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Score-based Priors

-The first term in Eq.~\ref{eq:dsm_ht}, $\left\lVert\mathbf{s}_\theta(\mathbf{x}',t)-\nabla_{\mathbf{x}'}\log p_{0t}(\mathbf{x}'\mid\mathbf{x})\right\rVert_2^2$, thus can be thought-of as the denoising error of the score model.
-A lower error corresponds to a higher ELBO according to Eq.~\ref{eq:dsm}.
-The remaining two terms in Eq.~\ref{eq:dsm_ht} are normalizing factors independent of $\theta$.
+The first term in Equation \eqref{eq:dsm_ht}, $\left\lVert\mathbf{s}_\theta(\mathbf{x}',t)-\nabla_{\mathbf{x}'}\log p_{0t}(\mathbf{x}'\mid\mathbf{x})\right\rVert_2^2$, thus can be thought-of as the denoising error of the score model.
+A lower error corresponds to a higher ELBO according to Equation \eqref{eq:dsm}.
+The remaining two terms in Equation \eqref{eq:dsm_ht} are normalizing factors independent of $\theta$.
 Loosely speaking, the ELBO indicates how well the diffusion model can denoise the given image: an image with high probability under the diffusion model is easy to denoise, whereas a low-probability image is difficult to denoise.

-$b_\theta(\mathbf{x})$ is efficient to compute by adding Gaussian noise to $\mathbf{x}$ and seeing how well the score model estimates the noise.
-We Monte-Carlo approximate the expectation over $p_{0T}(\mathbf{x}'\mid\mathbf{x})$ with $N_\mathbf{z}$ noise samples, and we Monte-Carlo approximate the time integral in Eq.~\ref{eq:dsm} with importance sampling of $N_t$ time samples.
+The quantity $b_\theta(\mathbf{x})$ is efficient to compute by adding Gaussian noise to $\mathbf{x}$ and seeing how well the score model estimates the noise.
+We Monte-Carlo approximate the expectation over $p_{0T}(\mathbf{x}'\mid\mathbf{x})$ with $N_\mathbf{z}$ noise samples, and we Monte-Carlo approximate the time integral in Equation \eqref{eq:dsm} with importance sampling of $N_t$ time samples.
 In practice, $N_\mathbf{z}=N_t=1$ is sufficient for our imaging algorithm.